petrklatik/WeatherApp/README.md

 - MVVM (Model-View-ViewModel) architecture for improved organization and management of application logic and user interface interactions.
 - JSON parsing for handling API response

-## Getting Started
+## Dependencies
+The app uses the following external libraries:
+- Newtonsoft.Json: This library is used to deserialize JSON responses from the API calls

+## How to use
-To run the WeatherApp locally, follow these steps:
+To use the weather app, follow these steps:

-1. Clone the WeatherApp repository to your local machine.
+1. Clone the repository to your local machine
-2. Open the solution in Visual Studio.
+2. Open the solution in Visual Studio or any other compatible IDE
-3. Build and run the solution in Visual Studio.
+3. Build the solution to restore NuGet packages and compile the code
+4. Run the app to launch the weather app
-4. Enter a location in the provided input field and click the "Search" button.
+5. Enter a place name in the search text box and click the search button to retrieve weather data
-5. The current weather information, hourly weather data until midnight, and the five-day forecast for the provided location will be displayed.
+6. The weather data will be displayed in the app

-## TODO
-- Implement unit tests for the Model and ViewModel components to ensure accurate and reliable weather data retrieval.
+7. Click the clear button to clear the search text and weather data
+8. Click the exit button to exit the application